The History of Craven Museum

 As part of the redevelopment process, public consultation was carried out and seven major themes were pulled out to become display sections in the new museum.
 These included caving, working life, the natural world, and travel, transport, and trade.
 An area was also created to display items from the collections of some of the museum’s founders.

 The museum reopened to the public in summer 2021 and continues to tell the story of the Craven area to visitors through objects in our collection.
-Since then, the newly developed museum has won a number of awards, including the Kids in Museums Family Friendly Museum Award 2023.
+Since then, the newly developed museum has won a number of awards, including the Kids in Museums Family Friendly Museum Award 2023, and was shortlisted for the Art Fund Museum of the Year Award 2024.